Skip to main content

 RCC Lift Joint Quality: Why It Fails and What Your QC Program Must Cover

 Lift joints are the weakest plane in any RCC dam.
 In-situ testing consistently shows that joint tensile and shear strength ranges from just 30-80% of the parent RCC, depending on joint maturity, surface preparation, and treatment method.
-Since seepage through lift joints is the dominant failure mode in RCC dams, your QC program's ability to classify, treat, and verify every joint directly determines whether the structure performs for its 100-year design life or develops problems within the first decade.
+Since seepage through lift joints is the dominant performance concern in RCC dams, your QC program's ability to classify, treat, and verify every joint directly determines whether the structure performs for its 100-year design life or develops problems within the first decade.

 RCC Roller Compacted Concrete Lift Joints